njwatkin/Project1_Revised_EVPerfandConsExp/README_Final.md

 ### 2.)
 Costs:  The financial costs of buying and owning an EV
 ####Exploration(s):
-* The five-year cost of owning an EV is compared to owning a hybrid and internal combustion (gas) engine type vehicles.
+* The five-year cost of owning an EV compared to owning a hybrid or internal combustion (gas) engine type vehicle
-* Commercial vehicles such as semis and buses are excluded from the analysis.
-* The seven major yearly costs depreciation, interest on the loan, taxes and fees, maintenance and repairs, insurance premiums, and fuel are considered.
+* The seven major yearly costs of owning a car including depreciation, interest on the car loan, taxes and fees, maintenance and repairs, insurance premiums, and fuel are considered

 ####Possible variables:
 *Independent variables/Features*:
-- depreciation
+- Depreciation
    - On average, Edmund’s estimates that in the first year a typical vehicle will lose 23.5% of its manufacturer's suggested retail price and about 60% of its value after 5 years.
       - Estimates are based on auctions and retail data, supply and demand, pricing, incentives, redesign and improvements of newer models, like models, and the economy
-   - interest on the loan
+   - Interest on the car loan
       - Based on tradition financing and not lease to own over a 60 months period
-   - taxes and fees
+   - Taxes and fees
-      - assume 10% down payment
+      - Assume 10% down payment
-   - maintenance and repairs
+   - Maintenance and repairs
-      - estimated based on the manufacture's recommended suggestions as well as unscheduled types such as wheel alignments and replacement for wear and tear of the vehicle
+      - Estimated based on the manufacture's recommended suggestions as well as unscheduled types such as wheel alignments and replacement for wear and tear of the vehicle
-   - insurance premiums
+   - Insurance premiums
-      - based on driving in mid-Michigan
-   - fuel
+   - Fuel
       - Cost is based the manufactures recommended fuel type and is estimated based on an average person driving 15,000 miles/year, with an admixture of 45% highway driving and 55% city.

 *Dependent variables/Labels*:
-- year/age
+- Age of car in years

-####Data Source:"
+####Data Source:
 The data was extracted from the Edmund's true cost of to own https://www.edmunds.com/tco.html for the vehicles.
+The data was scraped using the python script in Code/EVPerformance/reading_tables.py.
+The purpose of this script was to find and extract values in tables from the http file and concatenate them into their respective csv files found in Code/EVPerformance/Resources

+#####*Licensure and Credits*:
+The api is no longer open.
+The data was extracted into csv files for analysis.

 #####*Limitations*:
--The data was constrained for the 2023 model year due to the number of available EV on the market information from the website.
-The data is constrained to models costing $26k - $113k to purchase to make a fairer comparison with the different type of engines.
-The api is no longer open to the public, so the data was extracted into cvs for analysis.

-The data was scaped using the python script in Code/EVPerformance/reading_tables.py.
-The purpose of this script was to find and extract values in tables from the http file and concat them into their respective csv files found in Code/EVPerformance/Resources.
+The data was limited to the 2023 model year and car models ranging in cost from $26k - $113k.
+The cost range was constrained to allow for a fairer comparison among engine types.

 ### 3.)
 Charging:  Charging times and trends
 ####Exploration(s):